 Fertility yoga is a deeply nourishing type of yoga practice that aims to support the body to prepare for ovulation, conception and pregnancy, as well as support you physically and emotionally while you are trying to conceive, whether naturally or through fertility treatment.

-To support conception, fertility yoga focuses on poses and practices that help balance the body’s hormonal system, stimulate and nourish the reproductive organs.
-It does this by increasing blood flow to the pelvic area, and calming the nervous system – a widely recognised benefit of yoga (as explained in this very interesting Yoga Journal article about yoga therapy).
+To support conception, fertility yoga focuses on poses and practices that help balance the body’s hormonal system, stimulate and nourish the reproductive organs, and calm the nervous system – the latter, a widely recognised benefit of yoga (as explained in this very interesting Yoga Journal article about yoga therapy).

 Here, I am sharing with you my favourite 5 fertility boosting yoga poses which I think are accessible to all, whether you have yoga experience or are a total novice.
 These poses are suitable wherever you are on your fertility journey, whether you have just started trying to conceive naturally, have been trying for a while, receiving fertility treatment such as IVF, or looking to preserve your fertility.